 - Named Endowed Junior Faculty Laureate: $250,000

-Faculty Development Endowed Funds
+Faculty Development Endowments

 These funds encourage lifelong learning by enabling faculty and staff to attend seminars and conferences, pursue advanced degrees, and seize travel-study opportunities during the summer.
 Named Faculty Development Endowments can be established with a gift of $100,000.

 We also offer opportunities to establish an endowed fund to support specific student programs at Harvard-Westlake.
 Examples of such funds include the Brown Family Distinguished Speakers Fund, which provides an honorarium for notable lecturers and performers to visit Harvard-Westlake, or the Film Festival Endowed Fund, which provides annual funding for the WestFlix Film Festival, a premiere showcase for student filmmakers across California organized by Harvard-Westlake students.
 Named opportunities also exist to endow academic departments such as Visual Arts, Performing Arts, or Athletics, each of which is valued at $1,000,000 or more.